 - Love people, use things.

 - Ask intentional “stasis” questions – Where should we be “stopping to think?”

 - Make folks “change sides’ in discussions (make them take the “devil’s advocate” position).

 - Welcome/embrace the “Cassandras” – the seekers of the blind spots…

 I encourage you to read this book.
 Seriously.
 I hate to tell you, but you’ve got your own blind spots to spot.. and so do I.

-Margartet Heffernan tells the Gayla Benefield, Libby, Wyoming story on her TED Talk.
+Margartet Heffernan tells the Gayla Benefield, Libby, Montana story on her TED Talk.
 Watch it here.